magronp/bsrnn/README.md

 However, most of this function's computational cost comes from calculating a distortion filter which does not actually affect the SDR.
 Indeed, when using default parameters as per SiSEC guidelines, the distortion filter only affects the signal-to-interference and -artifact ratios (SIR and SAR), which are not considered here nor in most recent MSS papers (see [this thread](https://github.com/sigsep/sigsep-mus-eval/issues/101) on the museval project).

-Therefore, we provide a [more efficient implementation](https://github.com/magronp/bsrnn/blob/main/helpers/eval.py#L28) if only the cSDR is needed (i.e., no SIR/SAR), which we encourage practitioners to use.
+Therefore, we propose an [efficient implementation](https://github.com/magronp/bsrnn/blob/main/helpers/eval.py#L34) if only the cSDR is needed (i.e., no SIR/SAR).
+However, there are some discrepancies between this implementation and the museval results, which seems to come from several frames being set at "nan" when a source is silent (still under investigation).